jgebbeken/instagrams/README.md

-for some reason my image won't show here is what I'm putting in: img src='http://i.imgur.com/q7jVIiO.gif' title='Video Walkthrough' width='' alt='Video Walkthrough'   <-- tags are missing show it was placed on there exactly how it should be.
+for some reason my image won't show here is what I'm putting in: img src='http://i.imgur.com/q7jVIiO.gif' title='Video Walkthrough' width='' alt='Video Walkthrough'   <-- rest of the img link ends are missing to show you the code.

 GIF created with [LiceCap](http://www.cockos.com/licecap/).